Capricorn Constellation Facts

 According to the tropical astrology the Sun resides in Capricorn from December 22 to January 19, while in the sidereal astrology is it said to transit it from January 15 to February 14.
 Astrologically, this is associated with the planet Saturn.

-The name of the constellation comes from the Latin for “horned goat” and Capricornus is commonly depicted as a sea goat, a mythical creature that is half goat and half fish.
+The name of the constellation comes from the Latin for “horned goat” as Capricornus is commonly depicted as a sea goat, a mythical creature that is half goat and half fish.
 It was first described by Ptolemy.

 This constellation from the Northern Hemisphere lies between Sagittarius to the east and Aquarius to the west.
 Capricornus can be seen best from Europe early in the morning in September.